Elmoumen202a/SQL-Projects/README.md

 ![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)

 This repository is dedicated to practicing and improving SQL skills.
-It includes various SQL scripts, exercises, and examples to help enhance your understanding and proficiency with SQL.
+It includes various SQL scripts, exercises, and examples to help enhance my understanding and proficiency with SQL.

-## Getting Started
+## Getting benefitted my repository

 To get started with this repository, follow the instructions below.